Archive & Sync

 The archive ships with stale profile metadata (bios, follower counts, avatars from years ago).
 Hydrate from live Twitter when you can:

 This walks the imported profiles table and refreshes each entry through whichever transport is available (xurl first, bird second).
+On large archives, that can mean hundreds or thousands of live X profile reads and may spend API credits.
 Without a live transport, hydration is a no-op and the archive's snapshot stays.

 Avatars are written to ~/.birdclaw/media/thumbs/avatars/ so the web UI does not re-fetch them on every render.